Code of conduct

-Your final mark will be the total of your marks on the individual assessment items (after taking into account your showcase submissions) with the additional caveat that your mark may be scaled by the examiners’ conference to provide your overall course mark and grade.
+Your final mark will be the total of your marks on the individual assessment items with the additional caveat that your mark may be scaled by the examiners’ conference to provide your overall course mark and grade.

 If you enrol, but don’t participate in the course at all you will fail with a final grade of NCN, which means a failure due to non-completion.

 Marks and feedback for all assignments will be released through GitLab and through messages on the course forum.

 Marks for the major project will be released as part of your final grade when your grades for all courses come out at the end of the semester.
 Marks and feedback for these items are available upon request after the semester has finished.

 Late submission of all assessment items (and non-attendance at exams) will result in a mark of zero for the assessment item.